vu2872001/vu2872001/README.md

 - 🌱 I’m currently learning to become a Frontend Developer and maybe Fullstack Developer in the future
 - 📫 How to reach me: hngvu287@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I'm an Extrovert, which means i love to communicate with others.
-My hobby are just laying down eating snacks, watching TV and a well-sleep after a hard-day.
+My hobby are just laying down eating snacks, watching TV and in my opinion nothing is better than a well-sleep after a hard-day.

 ---